oxyc/blog/_posts/2013-02-03-how-to-use-makefiles-in-your-web-projects.md

 Making targets flexible
 -----------------------

-To increase flexibility, predefined dependencies of a target can be overriden from the command line by listing them after the target name:
+To increase flexibility, predefined dependencies of a target can be overridden from the command line by listing them after the target name:

     $ make min index.js plugins.js